 On the other hand, if you’re looking to up-skill as a portfolio asset, you might need something more rigorous and relevant to your industry of choice.

 Are the skills outlined in the syllabus something you currently lack or need to improve?
 Is the course material up to date?

 If you want to further your career, consider post-training outcomes.
 Be clear on what placement opportunities you're offered after the course, as some course facilitators organise networking events while others use direct placement.
 You should also verify whether hiring companies recognise the course qualification and if they prefer one software over another.

 Be sure to read through the course syllabus and have the course manager answer any questions you may have.
 Don't be afraid!

 Collecting all the puzzle pieces

-Despite all the long-term, medium-term and short-term planning you do, there is still value in allowing life to take you where it chooses.
+Despite all the long-term, medium-term, and short-term planning you do, there's still value in allowing life to take you where it chooses.
 At the end of the day, what's most important is listening to your intuition while considering the wise counsel of people who love and trust you.

 Hatch is an impact-driven business with the mission to make digital and design opportunities accessible for all.
 That's why we are committed to sharing valuable resources like these freely and openly for the community.